 Startup Volta Trucks has announced plans to develop an all-electric refrigerated truck based on the Volta Zero.
 To this end, the company is cooperating with the Petit Forestier Group, which specializes in the rental of refrigerated vehicles.

 The first of these refrigerated trucks are scheduled to go to customers for testing in 2021, before production starts in larger numbers in 2022, according to Volta.
-A total of 1,000 Volta Zeros with refrigerated bodies will then be sold to Petit Forestier Group for onward rental.
+A total of 1,000 Volta Zeros with refrigerated bodies will then be sold to Petit Forestier Group (which claims to be Europe’s leading refrigerated truck rental company,) for onward rental.
 Volta does not specify the financial scope of the agreement in the release.

 Lecapitaine, a design office belonging to Petit Forestier, is involved in the development of the refrigerated body.
 The aim is not just to develop a cuboidal refrigerated body for a conventional truck.
 As with the examples of the Zero shown so far, the cooling body is also to be integrated into the body of Volta’s e-truck.

 In addition to the acquisition of the 1,000 vehicles, the strategic partnership also focuses on the joint development of technical know-how for the maintenance of electric vehicles in order to offer end customers a full-service solution.